tlienart/MLJTutorials/assets/literate/A-composing-models.md

 1. one hot encode the categorical data
 1. train a KNN regression model

-The `@pipeline` macro helps you define such a pipeline of steps to be applied in order:
+The `@pipeline` macro helps you define such a simple (non-branching) pipeline of steps to be applied in order:

 ```julia:ex3
 pipe = @pipeline MyPipe(X -> coerce(X, :age=>Continuous),